wouter-swierstra/fp-dag/index.md

 ## Dinner

-We will try to organise a group dinner at your own expense.
-We'll provide more information about the dinner later.
+We will end the day with a joint dinner (at your own expense).
+We'll provide more information about the dinner plans later.

 ## Registration